madsenandreas/pingpong/readme.md

 - Added a random team name generator
 - Added a confetti effect when a player wins
 - Added a cake animation when a player wins 11-0
+- Marius design and colors
+- AJs start screen
+- Logic for best of 3
+- Logic for side change
+- Game state object
+- Socketio instead of pulling
+- Set information